salman-abedin/bolt/README.md

 -  Bind a key combination with the command `bolt --search`

--  Now search for what you wanna launch, press Enter and baam!
+-  Now search for what you want to launch, press Enter and baam!

 ## Uninstallation